 Why is this Information so Important?
 Its not, it’s just a fun fact!

 What Part of the Plant is Used?
 Bark

 What is the ORAC Value?
 15, 170 µTE/100g

 What Does this Number Mean?
 ORAC stands for Oxygen Radical Absorbance Capacity.
 It tells you the antioxidant capacity of a food item.
 This was developed by the USDA researchers.
 For instance: Oranges = 750; Clove = 1,078,700.
 Wow!
 The number for clove is NOT a typo!

 What are the Plant Properties?
 Calming and relaxing

 What are the Documented Uses and Benefits of Cassia Essential Oil?
-May boost and support natural body's defense system.
+May support natural body's defense system.

 What is the Aromatic Affect on the Mind?
 Its spicy and hot aroma is stimulating.

 What is Nan's Mental (Mindset), Emotional and Spiritual Interpretation of this Oil?